-What would a Kamado grill reviews article be without a little history.
+What would a Kamado Grill review article be without a little history?

 Still working on more reviews. if you can not wait.

-The people that use a Kamado claim that the taste of the meat or other things you cook on them is so much better than with any other grill.
+As part of my reviews of outdoor grills here on Better Grills, I had to have a look at the Kamado grills.
+The people who use a Kamado, and I am one of them, claim that the taste of the meat or other things you cook on them is so much better than with any other grill.

-Most Kamado grills have a very good air vent system and in combination with the fact that they retain heat very well, makes is possible to maintain a very steady temperature with a Kamado.
+Most Kamado grills have a very good air vent system and in combination with the fact that they retain heat very well and are almost airtight anywhere else, it makes it possible to maintain a very steady temperature with a Kamado.

 Technical aspects of a Kamado grill

-The Kamado should have an air vent at the lower part to control the air to the charcoal and a air vent in the top part to let the hot air out.
+The Kamado should have an air vent at the lower part to control the air to the charcoal and an air vent at the top part to let the hot air out.